-ISA (UK and Ireland) 240, "The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements," paragraph A37.
+10 ISA (UK) 240 (Revised June 2016), The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements, paragraph A37.

-11 ISA (UK and Ireland) 500, paragraph A8-A9.
+11 ISA (UK) 500, paragraph A8-A9.

-- (c) Negative confirmation request A request that the confirming party respond directly to the auditor only if the confirming party disagrees with the information provided in the request. - (d) Non-response A failure of the confirming party to respond, or fully respond, to a positive confirmation request, or a confirmation request returned undelivered. - (e) Exception A response that indicates a difference between information requested to be confirmed, or contained in the entity's records, and information provided by the confirming party.
+- (d) Non-response A failure of the confirming party to respond, or fully respond, to a positive confirmation request, or a confirmation request returned undelivered. - (e) Exception A response that indicates a difference between information requested to be confirmed, or contained in the entity's records, and information provided by the confirming party.